Oriol Junqueras, Catalan Vice President sentenced to 13 years in jail

 Oriol Junqueras was appointed vice president of the Generalitat and Minister of Economy and Finance after the victory of the pro independence coalition Junts pel Sí in the 2015 elections.
 A few months later, the government presided by Carles Puigdemont announced the holding of a referendum on self-determination.
 Oriol Junqueras’ party, Esquerra Republicana de Catalunya, claims that the vice president assumed the organization of the referendum.

-In December of that same year, Oriol Junqueras lead the candidature of Esquerra Republicana de Catalunya in the Catalan elections, called by the Spanish government after its dissolution of the Catalan parliament.
+In December of that same year, Oriol Junqueras lead from prison the candidature of Esquerra Republicana de Catalunya in the Catalan elections, called by the Spanish government after its dissolution of the Catalan parliament.
 He left his position of MP after having been elected for the Spanish Congress in the elections held on 28 April 2019.
 A month later he was also elected as MP for the European Parliament.
 To this day, he has not yet been able to take possession because the Supreme Court prevents him from doing so.

 Oriol Junqueras was the main defendant of the case against the independent leaders in the Supreme Court.
 The prosecutor accused him of being the engine of the rebellion, a crime which implies a high degree of violence.
 Throughout the trial, the defense filed several protests at the Supreme Court, understanding that the court’s restrictions when conducting the trial led to a violation of the right of defense.

 Regarding his election as a Member of the European Parliament, Junqueras has not even been able to take possession because of the impediment of the Supreme Court.
 To this day, this issue is pending resolution of the Court of Justice of the European Union.

 The judicial process against Oriol Junqueras violates his right to effective judicial protection and to a fair trial as provided in article 6 of the European Convention on Human Rights.
 Specifically, the right to an impartial and ordinary judge, predetermined by law, as well as the right to a process with all the guarantees have been violated.
 The rights to ideological freedom and freedom of expression, protected by articles 9 and 10 of the European Convention on Human Rights, have also been violated, while the principle of legality provided in article 8 of the abovementioned Convention has been broken.
 The rights violated during the trial are summarized in a report from International Trial Warch.